mozilla/addons-frontend/docs/moz-addon-manager.md

 xpinstall.signatures.dev-root
 ```

-## Adding pref `xpinstall.signatures.dev-root`
+If you do not see an entry for `xpinstall.signatures.dev-root` in `about:config` you will need to add one by doing the following:

-This pref is not exist by default, so to add this pref, right click in `about:config` in Firefox , select `new` and then add `xpinstall.signatures.dev-root` as `Boolean`.
+Right click in `about:config` in Firefox , select `new` and then add `xpinstall.signatures.dev-root` as `Boolean`.

 Restart Firefox to put it into effect.
 This pref allows
 you to fully install add-on and theme files.